EricMenetre/NPL/README.md

 library(NPL)
 ```
 The package will be improved over time, please update regularly your package version using the command line given at the third step.
 If you encounter problem to install these packages, please update your R and Rstudio versions.
+If the problem persists, be sure that the path where the package is saved does not contains accents.
+To find out where the packages downloaded from GitHub are saved use the `?install_github()` command (after loading the package devtools).
+If the path contains accents, for PC owners, create a temporary folder on the root directory of your C disk, and use the `.libPaths("C:/your_new_folder")` command and repeat the installation process.
+When the process is done, copy the NPL folder from the temporary folder to your library.
+You will find the path in the `?install_github()` command.
+For mac user, the problem did not occured yet.
+If so, please contact Eric Ménétré.

 If you notice a bug or you have trouble using a function, please contact me at: Eric.Menetre@unige.ch

 Please visit: https://www.unige.ch/fapse/psycholinguistique/equipes/npl/membres/eric-menetre/